+Today running tracks vary in length from less than 100 yards to greater than 400 meters.
+Over the course of time mankind has chosen to run because it is fun, to deliver something or to obtain a health benefit.
 Sometimes it is convenient to run on a track but how far is that lap around the track?
-In 1913 the International Amateur Athletic Federation, formed by representatives from 16 countries, established standards for sporting events including the distance around a running track.
-A standard track used for most track meets is 1,600 meters around, but that's the inner lane.
-The outer lanes cover more distance.
+In 1913 the International Amateur Athletic Federation was formed by representatives from 16 countries and has established standards for sporting events including the distance around a running track.

 Since the IAAF has standardized track lane widths at 1.22 meters the above formula calculates the distance around the track in lane 2 as 407.67 meters, lane 3 as 415.33 meters, lane 4 as 423 meters, lane 5 as 430.66 meters, lane 6 as 433.38 meters, lane 7 as 446 meters and lane 8 as 453.66 meters.